 The University Honors thesis project involves substantive, in-depth study/creative activity under close supervision of a faculty mentor.
-There is no specific required format or length for your Honors project, however, likely options are a formal research paper (e.g. a thesis) or a creative activity/production (e.g., a work/works of fine or performing art; a media production; literary, musical or dramatic composition/s).
-You will negotiate the specific format and expectations of this project with your faculty advisor.
-However, one common feature of all Honors projects is that they must involve some form of public presentation appropriate to your discipline (e.g., to peers in your discipline or the Honors program, to a class, at a conference, as a recital or opening).
+There is no specific required format or length for your honors project, however, likely options are a formal research paper (e.g. a thesis) or a creative activity/production (e.g., a work/works of fine or performing art; a media production; literary, musical or dramatic composition/s).
+You will negotiate the specific format and expectations of this project with the faculty advisor/mentor you select to work with you.
+However, one common feature of all honors projects is that they must involve some form of public presentation appropriate to your discipline (e.g., to peers in your discipline or the honors program, to a class, at a conference, as a recital or opening).

-As the first step to beginning your Honors project, you should submit this Thesis Proposal, signed and approved by your faculty advisor to the Honors Program Director, preferably by the end of your junior year and no later than the Fall of your senior year.
+As the first step to beginning your honors project, you should submit this Thesis Proposal, signed and approved by your faculty advisor/mentor, to the Honors Program Director preferably by the end of your junior year and no later than the Fall of your senior year.
 The proposal should be approximately 750-1250 words (3-5 double spaced pages) and must cover the following areas: